bioinformatics-training/intro-machine-learning-2018/docs/03-logistic-regression.md

 #### Model Selection {#model-selection}

 As well as being a useful criterion for selecting hyperparameters, the marginal likelihood can be used as a basis for selecting models.
 For example, we might be interested in comparing how well we fit the data using two different covariance functions: a squared exponential covariance function (model 1, $M_1$) versus a periodic covariance function (model 2, $M_2$).
-By taking the ratio of the marginal likelihoods we calculate the [Bayes' Factor](https://en.wikipedia.org/wiki/Bayes_factor) (BF) which allows us to determine which model is the best:
+By taking the ratio of the marginal likelihoods we can calculate the [Bayes' Factor](https://en.wikipedia.org/wiki/Bayes_factor) (BF) which allows us to determine which model is the best:

 $\mbox{BF} = \frac{ML(M_1)}{ML(M_2)}$.

 High values for the BF indicate strong evidence for $M_1$ over $M_2$, whilst low values would indicate the contrary.

+Excercise: Using our previous example, $y = sin(x)$ try fitting a periodic covariance function.
+How well does it generalise e.g., how well does it fit $f(\cdot)$ far from the observation data?
+How does this compare to a squared-exponential?

 #### Advanced application 1: differential expression of time series {#application-1}